zhilyaev/werf/docs/pages/configuration/dockerfile_image.md

 target: frontend
 ```

-And also from different Dockerfiles:
+The same as above but with different Dockerfiles:

 ```yaml
 image: backend